arcana-lab/noelleGym/README.md

 We open sourced NOELLE more than a year ago.
 We also open sourced the infrastructure we built to evaluate NOELLE on several benchmark suites (e.g., PARSEC, MiBench, SPEC CPU2017).
-Therefore, we decided to not include these frameworks within the artifact.
+We decided to only include NOELLE in the artifact, everything else will be downloaded automatically.
-Instead, the script ```run_me.sh``` will clone the open sourced git repository (from GitHub).
+In more details, the script ``run_me.sh`` will clone the open sourced git repositories (from GitHub).
 So please make sure to have a network connection when you run the artifact.

 ### Experiments and results